ggaarder7/yanhh0.github.io/blog/_edits/2018-06-30-blog-on-github-io-with-jekyll.md

 {% endhighlight %}
 ```

+*yanhh's note* according the following (YAML Front Matter), we don't
+have to specify the date manually since it can be guessed from the filename.

 *Displaying an index of posts*

 It’s all well and good to have posts in a folder, but a blog is no use